willtop/Tabular-Class-Conditioned-SSL/README.md

-# Tabular_SSL
+# Tabular-Class-Conditioned-SSL

+The code in this repository has been transferred to: https://github.com/layer6ai-labs/Tabular-Class-Conditioned-SSL.
-This repository contains the code base for our paper "Tabular Data Contrastive Learning via Class-Conditioned and Feature-Correlation Based Augmentation".
+The repository contains the code base for our paper "Tabular Data Contrastive Learning via Class-Conditioned and Feature-Correlation Based Augmentation".

 For any reproduce, further research or development, please kindly cite our arXiv paper:
 <pre>